learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 #### `<App />`

-This component should render our `<NavBar />` and display the content of our individual route components below
+This component should render our `<NavBar />` and display the content of our individual route components below.
+When a user visits the root url, he should see the App component.

 #### `<NavBar />`